nishinkvasu/Capstone-Snake-Game/README.md

   * Classes follow an appropriate inheritance hierarchy.
   * Derived class functions override virtual base class functions.
     *  The game now has an Wall/ Obstacle, which on contact with the snake will cause the game to end.
 This is achieved through a small level of inheritance.
     *  The snake class now inherits from an Object class which contains some common members which are also relevant to the wall class.
+Idea conceptualized from this thread (https://knowledge.udacity.com/questions/284705)

         Wall <---------- Object -------------> Snake